Följande utdrag som jag översatt kommer från delstaten Colorados riktlinjer för att undervisa 2e-elever.

 Strength/Interest-Based Strategies

-• Include activities which will help the student explore his/her attitudes, opinions, and selfawareness.
+• Provide a nurturing environment that values and respects individual differences.• Include activities which will help the student explore his/her attitudes, opinions, and selfawareness.

 • T each knowledge of self including learning abilities, learning styles, interests, nature of giftedness, etc.